What is it?

 How do I apply?

 To apply you will need to have your preferred Macquarie non-law degree as a preference in your UAC application.
-After you have been offered and accepted a place in a non-law degree, you can apply directly to Macquarie Law School for the Pre-Law Pathway.
+After you have been offered and accepted a place in a non-law degree, please apply for the Pre-Law Pathway through the online application form which will become available on this webpage soon.

 After you apply

-You will study LAW 115 Foundations of Law in your first Session, followed by:
+You will study LAW115 Foundations of Law in your first Session.
+In your second Session you will study:

 - LAWS104 – Contracts